fwkrumm/shmlock/README.md

 lock.description = "main process lock"

 # get exit event and set it in the main process to stop all locks from acquiring
+# NOTE that if no event has been specified during the init, this will be a mocked event
+# i.e. there will not be automatic creations of threading.Event or multiprocessing.Event objects
 lock.get_exit_event()

 # get uuid of lock which has currently acquired shared memory